The Pride Cartoon Creator's Blog for Valentine's Day 2014

 As I've said in her bio, Julie found me in the street.
 She was clearly in distress, and ran to me out of breath asking for help.
 From the clear signs I could see that she was lost or separated from her family.
 But I'm pretty sure it was a happy family, and a mishap that separated them, a fluke of some kind, rather than abuse or abandonment.
 She shows no signs of ever having been mistreated in any way.
 On the contrary, she has a beautiful, dignified, confident nature that people and animals only have when they've been loved and honored.
 I cherish that about her, and wish that every animal could have the sense of safety and well-being in the world that she has.

-You know, you don't choose the cat you get.
-Not really.
-Even if you physically go to a shelter and pick one out.
-Cats are like a box of chocolates, to quote Forrest Gump.
+Cats are kind of, to quote Forrest Gump, like a box of chocolates.
 You never know what you're going to get.
 Though I have loved them all, and there are so many ways to love a cat, before Julie, I had only bittersweets, jawbreakers and nuts.
-Julie is the chocolate cream I was craving but never got.
+Julie is the maple cream I was craving but never got.
 She's the velvet slippers.
 The angora gloves.
 The softest cotton nighty.
 She's what I would design if I could invent the perfect best friend.

 Anyway, I know three cats who will get no end of kisses and bear hugs this Valentine's Day, but two of them may be very surprised to find out who my real Valentine is. ;)